50 years of spin glass theory

-EA's theoretical replication concept has also led to informative computer-simulational analogues, in which replica systems with identical quenched disorder and the same temperature level of noise are allowed to evolve independently and correlations between them studied to indicate spin glass-like transitions, critical properties and physical measures \cite{Chap5}.
+Edwards and Anderson's theoretical replication concept has also led to informative computer-simulation analogues, in which replica systems with identical quenched disorder and the same temperature level of noise are allowed to evolve independently and correlations between them studied to indicate spin glass-like transitions, critical properties and physical measures \cite{Chap5}.

 Another consequence within computer science has been the recognition of interest in `typical' as well as `worst-case' studies.